eliadsbgu/DOAO/README.md

     Kang, Seokho, Sungzoon Cho, and Pilsung Kang.
 "Constructing a multi-class classifier using one-against-one approach with different binary classifiers."
 Neurocomputing 149 (2015): 677-682.

-    -The one-against-one binary classifiers and their hyperparameters are identical the ones mentioned in the paper.
+    -The one-against-one binary classifiers and their hyperparameters are mostly identical the ones mentioned in the paper.

     - The cross-validation error is the same validation error mentioned in the paper ( see binary_mean_error_score ).